-Each axis output is an optically isolated solid state switch.
+Each axis output (either on the base MMC or on the MMC-Axis I/O Option Module) is an optically isolated solid state switch.
 It turns on or off according to the logic state sent to it by the CPU.
 When the switch turns on, current flows through the switch.
 When the switch turns off, current flow stops.